vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 1. Create a hosted website domain.
 You will have a domain name like my-website.com.
 1. Download the project folder from this repo.
 2. Inside the project folder there is a file called ebot_config.ini.txt.
 Open this file and add your Google API key where indicated.
 Then rename this file to: ebot_config.ini
 3. Open the file named main.php.
-You will see a variable named $path_to_config_in that contains the path to the ebot_config.ini file.
+You will see a variable named $path_to_config_ini that contains the path to the ebot_config.ini file.
 You can leave this as is.
 However, to secure your API key I suggest you place the ebot_config.ini file in a folder that’s located outside the your website root folder.
 Then change the $path_to_config_ini variable to the new file path.
 4. Finally upload all the files located inside the project folder to your website domain.
 Don’t upload the project folder itself, only the files inside it.
 Also, don't upload the ebot_config.ini file if you have already uploaded it to a folder that's located outside your website root folder.
 5. Navigate to your website url.
 The app should load and be working.
 <br>